AndrewJConley/KPP_to_CAMP/README.md

 # KPP_to_CAMP

+Use at great risk.

 Parses KPP files under a significant number of assumptions, due to lack of a clear syntax.

+This targets a number of WRF-chem files and one potential CAMP data format

 Usage
 ```